-Users can find an example of using elf2rom in the ROM Monitor's Makefile under osopen/m405h\evb/openbios.
+Users can find an example of using elf2rom in the ROM Monitor's Makefile under osopen/m405\evb/openbios.

-9.5.2 hbranch14
+9.5.2 hbranch

-hbranch14 places a branch at the end of a ROM image. hbranch14 can also be used to store a communication device's network address in the ROM's Vital Product Data (VPD) area. hbranch14 allows up to 4 network addresses.
+hbranch places a branch at the end of a ROM image. hbranch can also be used to store a communication device's network address in the ROM's Vital Product Data (VPD) area.